raymondlowe/Google-Search-Console-Add-Missing-Variations/README.md

 # Google-Search-Console-Add-Missing-Variations
 Google Search Console Add Missing Variations

-When you add a site to Google Search Console it always reminds you to "add all varitaions" - that is http and https, and www and non-www.
+When you add a site to Google Search Console it always reminds you to "add all variations" - that is http and https, and www and non-www.

 But what if you have many sites already set up in the console with only one variation?
 These days Google may suddenly decide it prefers an alternative, and although rel=canonical and 301 redirects are *supposed* to teach Google which one to use, it doesn't always work.